How is micro-fracture used in foot and ankle surgery?

 Which foot and ankle joints are treated with microfracture?

 Microfracture is used in foot and ankle surgery to restore focal cartilaginous defects of the talar dome and great toe joint.
 The images in this post show a focal defect of the first metatarsal head due to a condition called hallux limitus.
-Microfacture was used in this case in an attempt to resurface the first metatarsal head.
+Microfracture was used in this case in an attempt to resurface the first metatarsal head.
 Should microfracture fail to restore cartilage in this joint, joint replacement or joint fusion would be indicated.

 How is microfracture performed in foot and ankle surgery?